The Marvelous Land Of Oz

 because without our assistance little Ozma will never be rescued and

-us give up so easily," said the Pumpkinhead.
-"Let us do
+not let us give up so easily," said the Pumpkinhead.
+"Let

 something